cado-security/product-help/docs/cado/deploy/azure/azure-workers.md

 ### Prerequisites

-A “User Assigned Managed Identity” named “cado-identity”, with the Role assignment “Contributor” scoped to your resource group attached to your Cado instance
+- A “User Assigned Managed Identity” named “cado-identity” attached to the VM
+- The “Contributor” Role Assignment scoped to your resource group attached to the identity

 ### Enable Deployed Workers